1 9 6 1 – 1 9 6 3 (Australia)

 Based on a successful radio drama which ran between 1958 and 1960, this low-budget Australian show featured a different court case each episode.

 The actors playing Judges, Lawyers, Barristers and police officers had their dialogue scripted, while all the actors playing witnesses had to ad-lib based on only a basic outline.

 On the radio, each case had run as five 30 minute episodes.
 On television, it began as two-hour episodes but was soon cut down to 60 minutes.

 The show won little distinction or glory, apart from a TV Week Logie award in 1961 for Best Australian Drama.
 Against imported dramas such as Perry Mason and Boyd QC, Consider Your Verdict looked distinctly tame.

-Confined to the courtroom set, the Crawford production had no regular characters, although a small group of actors including Wyn Roberts, Roland Strong, George Fairfax, Peter Aarnesson and Robert Peach, recurred as counsel, and the action was confined to verbal interchanges between witnesses and counsel.
+Confined to the courtroom set, the Crawford production had no regular characters, although a small group of actors including Wyn Roberts, Roland Strong, George Fairfax, Peter Aarnesson and Robert Peach, recurred as court reporters and counsel, and the action was confined to verbal interchanges between witnesses and counsel.

 In early episodes, the role of the court reporter who hosted each case was partly that of a master of ceremonies, and partly quiz-master to the audience at home.
 Later, dramatic values were centred on the people in the case.

 From a production point of view, the format was very economical.
 The early part of the week was spent in writing and editing the script, casting, set preparation and other stages of pre-production.

 Most of the Thursday rehearsal, held in Crawfords’ space in the Olderfleet Building at 475 Collins Street in Melbourne, was given over to the learning of lines and coaching of acting performance, and, at the same time, working out actors’ movements and sequencing shots.

 Friday was spent in making necessary changes to the script and giving actors extra rehearsals.